gnuradio/pybombs/README.md

         $ pybombs prefix init /path/to/prefix -a myprefix

-4. Start installing (the `-p` switch will tell PyBOMBS to install into the prefix you just created):
+   All commands after this will use `myprefix` as the default prefix.
+You can change the default prefix later by running `pybombs config default_prefix NEWPREFIX`

+4. Start installing:

-        $ pybombs -p myprefix install gnuradio gr-osmosdr This installs GNU Radio and gr-osmosdr and all depdendencies
+        $ pybombs [-p myprefix] install gnuradio gr-osmosdr

+    This installs GNU Radio and gr-osmosdr and all dependencies.
-5. Optional: Make your prefix the default (this will save you having to type `-p myprefix`):

-        $ pybombs config default_prefix myprefix
+    The `-p` switch is not necessary in this case, because it is already the default prefix.

 ## Prefixes